 Acquire the critical dual skillsets required to conduct independent research in the digital and computational humanities.

 Ranging beyond the usual spectrum of the digital humanities, this Master’s program is firmly committed to new computational applications and the use of data to develop new areas of knowledge within the humanities and social sciences.
-It combines demanding coursework in that area, including instruction from the four partnering institutions, with training in problems, methods and tools used in data research and analysis (algorithms, quantitative methods, modeling, artificial intelligence).
+It combines demanding coursework in that area, including education from the four partnering institutions, with training in problems, methods and tools used in data research and analysis (algorithms, quantitative methods, modeling, artificial intelligence).

 The program includes an M1 year (60 ECTS) and an M2 year (60 ECTS).